 Donate to a reptile conservation program

-There are a lot of different organizations that want to continue educating the public of our reptilian friends.
+There are a lot of different organizations that want to continue educating the public about our reptilian friends.
 One way they do this is by also advocating for us to have the ability to keep reptiles as pets.
-Donate to your favorite organization to help them continue being the voice for us.
+Donate to your favorite organization to help them continue being the voice for reptiles.

 Why We Love National Reptile Awareness Day